Jeanette Banashak, PhD, EdD.

 Jan is an educator by training, having taught Comparative Religion courses in public education for many years.
 She holds a BA in The Academic Study of Religion in Public Education from Western Michigan University.
 She earned her Certificate in Spiritual Direction from the Center for Spirituality at Dominican Center in Grand Rapids, MI.
 She holds a Doctor of Ministry Degree in Spiritual Direction from the Graduate Theological Foundation.
 She is currently Visiting Professor of Spiritual Direction at The Graduate Theological Foundation.

 Passionate about supporting people of all faiths as they journey through life, Jan serves as a Spiritual Guide with an interfaith-interspiritual focus.
 She has a private practice in Michigan and internationally over the telephone and Skype.
 Since 2002, she has been offering one-on-one spiritual guidance, supervision, and training to spiritual directors and other spiritual care professionals, as well as leading contemplative workshops and retreats nationwide.
-She also serves as adjunct staff for the Spiritual Direction Practicum at Dominican Center.

 Jan is the acclaimed author of several spiritual growth books including Your Truest Self: Embracing the Woman You Are Meant to Be and Portable Peace: A Weekly Guidebook.
 Her book, My Deepest Me: A 30-Day Guided Journey, is used in spiritual formation programs across the U. S. Her love of the written word is obvious with over 900 published articles to her credit.
 She writes regularly for the Spiritual Directors International blog.
 Jan is the originator of the Pure Presence® model and workbook used in the SGTI curriculum.